 - Ibuprofen (if suitable)

-Treatment of cystitis over the counterOver the counter products used in the treatment of cystitis are used to manage symptoms of mild cystitis.
-Patients with symptoms which persist after a two-day course with over the counter product for cystitis or symptoms which worsen should speak to a doctor.
+Over-the-counter products used in the treatment of cystitis are used to manage symptoms of mild cystitis.
+Patients with symptoms that persist after a two-day course with over-the-counter products for cystitis or symptoms that worsen should speak to a doctor.

 - Potassium citrate